po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/04-Stu_Traverse-DOM/README.md

 ## 💡 Hints

-How might you use `.children` and `.childNode` to access the elements you want to style?
+How would you use parent-child relationships to access the elements you want to style?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* Using  `.getElementbyId` is just one way to return an element.
-How might you access an  element if you did not have an id?
+* Using `.getElementbyId()` is just one way to return an element.
+What are some other document methods that allow us to quickly access elements?

 Use [Google](https://www.google.com) or another search engine to research this.